 Train schedule & ticket prices

 There are at least two daily trains between Tbilisi and Batumi, one in the morning (around 8am) and another in the evening (around 5pm).
 Trains run 7 days a week, including on holidays.
-Extra services are added during the busy summer months.
+Two or three extra services are added during the busy summer months.

-These trains have three classes: Second class (25 GEL), first class (61 GEL) and business class (100 GEL).
-The only real difference is that first class has recliner seats, individual power outlets and more legroom.
-Second class still has free WIFI, air conditioning and comfortable seats.
+These trains have three classes: Second class (35 GEL), first class (75 GEL) and business class (125 GEL).
+The only real difference is that first class has recliner seats, more power outlets, and more legroom.
+Second class still has free WIFI, air conditioning and relatively comfortable seats.
 Business class has larger seats, tray tables and is a lot roomier, with chairs spaced out quite a bit.

 Business class tickets only become available to buy 10 hours before the scheduled departure time.
 If you decide you want to upgrade from first to business, you can pay an extra 40 GEL in cash to the attendant when you board the train.
 Just note that availability is limited.